Price Function in Excel

 - Redemption: The bond value per $100 face value that is paid back on the redemption date

-- Frequency: The number of times coupon payments done per year.
+- Frequency: The number of times coupon payments are done per year.

 How to use the Price Function in Excel?

 Price Excel function is very simple and easy to use.
 Let’s understand the working of Price Excel Function with examples.

 Price in Excel Example #1

 Suppose we are given the following data to calculate the price in excel.

 The following screenshot is used to illustrate how PRICE function excel is used to price a bond.

 Things to be Remember while using Excel Price Function